maarten-pennings/Lego-Mindstorms/ms4/faq.md

 However, when lego releases a new version, you will get a message in the app.
 If you accept it the hub will be updated.
 This updates the hub’s OS, not the user data (saved projects).

+By the way, if you open a serial port to the Python REPL (see other question), and press ^C you stop the run-time (?).
+If you then close REPL and start the Lego mindstorms app, it believes the hub firmware is broken and suggest to flash it again.
+You could. you could also just powercycle the the hub (or press ^D for soft reset) while still in REPL.

 ## What software version is current?
 What is "current"?
 At the moment of writing this answer (2020 oct 27):

 - The app version is 4.0.4-dev.99999